Why are there so many Marys in the New Testament?

 Who was Mary, the sister of Martha and Lazarus?

-Mary, the sister of Martha and Lazarus, was commended for her discipleship when her sister reported to Jesus Christ that she was overwhelmed with the domestic shores of the house (Luke 10:41-42).
+Mary, the sister of Martha and Lazarus, was commended for her discipleship when her sister reported to Jesus Christ that she was overwhelmed with the domestic chores of the house (Luke 10:41-42).
 Mary also anointed Jesus’ feet with spikenard and dried them with her hair prior to his burial, thus making Mary the first person besides Jesus to openly call attention to his impending death (John 12:3-7).

 Who is Mary, the mother of James and Joses?